cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 The **Analysis** menu contains features to analyze your networks.

-**Run LLM Query** will analize a list of genes and provide details about their involvement in known biological processes.
-In this version of Cytoscape Web, the analysis is only available if your network is a hierarchical structure where its nodes are "communities" of genes.
+**Run LLM Query** will analyze a list of genes and provide details about their involvement in known biological processes.
+In this version of Cytoscape Web, the analysis is only available if your network has a hierarchical structure where its nodes are "communities" of genes.
 In future releases, the analysis will be extended to non-hierarchical networks too.
 Other analysis tools will also be added in future releases.

 Choosing **Analysis → LLM Query Options** lets you select the LLM used for analysis, add your own API key as well as review and choose the prompt template to use.
 Currently, the available LLMs are OpenAi's *gpt-3.5-turbo* and *gpt-4-1106-preview*.

 ![](_static/images/Quick_Tour/quick_tour_5.png)

 ***NOTE: the **Run LLM Query** leverages commercially available LLMs and is therefore a paid feature.
 In order to use it, you must provide an API key linked to your OpenAI account so you can be billed based on usage.
-The API key is stored locally in your browser's cache, encrypted and only trasmitted to OpenAI via secure hyper text transfer protocol (https)***.
+The API key is stored locally in your browser's cache, encrypted and only transmitted to OpenAI via secure hyper text transfer protocol (https)***.

 <a id="tools"> </a>
 ### Tools